-The distribution of rainfall in time is also of importance as the shorter the time period in which a given volume of rainfall occurs the faster will be the rate of rise of the resulting flood and probably the peak flood height and peak flow will also be greater.
+as the shorter the time period in which a given volume of rainfall occurs the faster will be the rate of rise of the resulting flood and probably the peak flood height and peak flow will also be greater.
 Figure 2 shows the time distribution of rainfalls which occurred over various parts of the Brisbane River catchment in the 1974 flood.
+The distribution of rainfall in time is also of importance

-Figure 2 Time distribution of rainfall
+Time distribution of roinfoll Flgure 2

-The physical characteristics of the catchment itself are also important in determining the flood that can eventuate from a particular rainfall.
-These include geographical features such as catchment area and topography and hydrological features such as rainfall retained by vegetation, catchment evaporation and seepage into soils.
-All these features are interrelated and affect the time required for rainfall to appear as flood water in creeks and rivers.
+The physical characteristics of the catchment itself are also important in determining the flood that can eventuate from a particular eninfall.
+These include geographical features such as catchment area and topography and hydroclogical features such as rainfall retained by vegetation, catchment evaporation and seepage into soils.
+All these catchment eninterslated and affect the time required for rainfall to appear as flood water in creeks and rivers.